Birkbeck/nlp-coursework-2024-25-fpersyn/README.md

 The Flesch-Kincaid Reading grade score is not a valid, robust or reliable estimator when:

 * When dealing with a niche corpus or very technical vocabulary which can result in an inflated number of syllables per word.
-* When documents or sentences are very short (e.g. tweets, short reviews, mobile text messages, ...) which will suppress the average sentence length.
+* When documents or sentences are very short (e.g. tweets, short reviews, telegrams, advertising copy, ...) which will suppress the average sentence length.

 ## Part2 Question E